ENPlummer/Pandas/README.md

 # Pandas Heroes of Pymoli

 In this project, I used Python, Jupyter Notebook, and the Pandas library to analyze user data for a video game company.
-I used I analyzed data of in-game purchases by players.
-I aggregated and analyze the data to view trends in the purchasing behavior of the players.
+I analyzed the data of in-game purchases by players.
+I aggregated and analyzed the data to view trends in the purchasing behavior of the players.
 These were the key insights I found in my analysis:

 *	Most of the players were male.
 *	The 20-24 age group made most of the purchases in the game.